 Plathiena

-8. Visit Mandrakia
+8. Mandrakia fishing village

 Enchanting to the point of resembling a painting, Mandrakia is one of the most visited fishing villages in Milos, Greece.
 This coastal settlement is located in the North of the island, not too far from Sarakiniko and Plaka.
-The harbor here is packed with Syrmatas, the traditional fishermen’s boathouses, with a lovely Cycladic church that stands right in the middle of it.
+The harbour here is packed with Syrmatas, the traditional fishermen’s boathouses, with a lovely Cycladic church that stands right in the middle of it.

 The capital of Milos has some of the most enchanting streets you’ll see on the island.
 Packed with cafès, restaurants, and boutiques, it’s the perfect place for a stroll before dinner.